IOTechSystems/ble-sim/README.md

   `./build/release/ble-sim/ble-sim`

-To run the simulator with a lua script, pass use the --script option with the path to the lua script as its argument:
+To run the simulator with a lua script, use the --script option with the path to the lua script as its argument:

   `./build/realease/ble-sim/ble-sim --script ./path/to/lua/script.lua`